 If you’re a wine enthusiast with an impressive wine collection, you no doubt get immense pleasure from scoring that elusive bottle and serving exactly the right wine on exactly the right occasion.
-A wine collection can bring an immense amount of joy and pride, but your collections can also be immensely valuable – to you personally and in terms of the value of each individual bottle.
-Your wine collection, however, is also vulnerable to damage and loss, and obtaining the specialized coverage you need from a wine collection insurance professional is the surest way to ensure that your valuable collection is covered.
+A wine collection can bring an immense amount of joy and pride, and your collections can also be immensely valuable – to you personally and in terms of the value of each individual bottle.
+Your wine collection, however, is also vulnerable to damage and loss, and obtaining the specialized coverage you need from a wine collection insurance professional near you is the surest way to ensure that your valuable collection is covered.

 The most important point to make when it comes to ensuring your wine collection is that your homeowner’s coverage is not going to make the grade.
 Wine and spirits simply aren’t included in these policies, and even if you could obtain a floater policy to extend to the bottles in your collection – or a stand-alone valuable items policy – it’s very, very unlikely that it will be nuanced enough to cover the kinds of damage and losses to which wine collections can succumb.
 In fact, to comprehensively cover your wine collection, you need a wine collection insurance policy that is crafted specifically for your collection.

 A prime example of one of the nuanced categories of loss that a valuable wine bottle can face is called ullage.
 At its most basic, ullage refers to the little gap between a wine bottle’s cork and the wine in the bottle.
 But it goes beyond this, and if the wine bottle is not completely airtight, this gap can slowly fill with oxygen, which can lead to oxidation and further kinds of wine damage.
 Without a specific wine collection insurance policy, damage such as ullage is extremely unlikely to be covered.